Explore Your Options

-- In the section of the Catalog titled “Colleges and Degree Programs,” look for majors that interest you.
+- In the section of the Catalog titled “Majors, Minors, and Certificates,” look for majors that interest you.

-- Choose the one or two majors to read more carefully.
+- Choose one or two majors you're interested in to read more carefully.

 Each course in the 4 year plan has a certain number of hours listed beside it.
 Twelve hours is considered full time; however, many first year students take 15-18 hours of coursework.
 Taking 15 hours per semester for 8 semesters allows a student to graduate in 4 years.

-- If you are not sure what major you want to pursue, you have the option of beginning your college career as "undeclared," which gives you time to explore the majors of greatest interest to you.
-"Undeclared" students are advised in the Academic Counseling Center by professional advisors who will assist you with seeking a major and a career.
+- If you are not sure what major you want to pursue, you have the option of beginning your college career as “undecided,” which gives you time to explore the majors of greatest interest to you.
+“Undecided” students are advised in the Academic Counseling Center by professional advisors who will assist you with seeking a major and a career.